By Lale Surmen Aran and Tankut Aran

 - abolished polygamy, and

 Atatürk died at 9:05 on November 10, 1938 — and every year, all of Turkey still observes a minute of silence at 9:05 on that day to honor the man they regard as the greatest Turk.
-For a generation, many young Turkish women actually worried that they'd never be able to really love a man because of their love for the father of their country.
-Because of Atatürk, millions of Turks today have a flag — and reason to wave it.
+For a generation, many young Turkish women actually worried that they'd never be able to really love a man as they already had so much love for the father of their country.
+Because of Atatürk, today's 85 million Turks have a flag — and reason to wave it.

 Lale Surmen Aran and Tankut Aran are the authors of the Rick Steves Istanbul guidebook.